 Please note that this program is not a preparation for a b-mitzvah ceremony, but a place to explore together the many issues related to becoming a teenager, and gender identity, that come up during that process.
 If your family is looking for a synagogue or community to prepare for b-mitzvah ceremony, we are happy to connect you with our Supporting Partners!

-The group will meet on Zoom eight times during the school year (approximately monthly; dates/times TBD with the cohort), led by facilitator Chaplain Reed Kolber (they/them).
+The program consists of eight Zoom sessions during the school year, led by facilitator Chaplain Reed Kolber (they/them).
 Half of the sessions will be for the preteens only, and half will include their parents.
 In family sessions, there will both be discussions all together, as well as in breakout rooms for parents and preteens separately.
 During the family sessions, guest facilitators from our Supporting Partners* will join to co-facilitate.

 Registration fee: $250 per family; please be in touch if the cost is a barrier.